rabbitofficial/rabbitgo_product/README.md

      3. Configure you database: It's very easy.
 Just execute the sql file and change the database configuration in the backend configuration file.
 SQL file will be released later!
      4. Enjoy!

+## Support

+* If you have any questions, please contact me sunpled@gmail.com or contact WeChat: suency

 ​